cepthomas/SbotDev/README.md

 - There is sparse but functional unit test code.
 Run from the cmd like with `go.cmd` or inside a Visual Studio project `VsTester.sln`.

+- Really, python is a horrible mess. https://xkcd.com/1987.